-• Behaviour which will imminently result in injury to self or others, damage to property or behaviour that would be considered criminal if the person was the age of criminal responsibility, such as racist abuse.
+Behaviour which will imminently result in injury to self or others, damage to property or behaviour that would be considered criminal if the person was the age of criminal responsibility, such as racist abuse.

-All staff need to know how to promote prosocial behaviour and manage antisocial, difficult or dangerous behaviour, and to have an understanding of what the behaviour may be communicating.
+All staff need to know the importance of positive relationships and how to promote prosocial behaviour and manage antisocial, difficult or dangerous behaviour, and to have an understanding of what the behaviour may be communicating.
 All staff should focus on de-escalation and preventative strategies rather than focussing solely on reactive strategies.